dart-lang/test/pkgs/test/doc/configuration.md

 given tag run.
 It is useful for precompiling binaries, starting backend services, or provisioning test resources required by the tagged test suite.

-Hooks are always executed as Dart scripts.
-Hook scripts must run to completion and exit with code `0` on success (for example, if launching a background service or container, spawn it detached, record its port or metadata in `TestEnvironment.sessionDirectory`, and exit with code `0`).
+Hooks are compiled with the Frontend Server and executed in an isolate, sharing the compiler cache with test suites.
+Hook scripts can be synchronous or asynchronous (`Future<void> main(...)`).
+A hook succeeds by returning normally;
+if it throws an exception or fails to compile, the test runner aborts the run.
+Hook scripts should not call `exit()` directly.

 Tag hooks are triggered when any test file annotated with a matching file/suite-level `@Tags([...])` annotation (or a tag added transitively via [`add_tags`](#add_tags)) is selected to run.

 If multiple test files use the same tag, the `pre_run` hook executes only once before any matching suites execute.
-If the `pre_run` process exits with a non-zero exit code, the test runner aborts the run.
+If the `pre_run` hook throws an exception, the test runner aborts the run.

 A hook can be specified as a Dart script path or as a map with `script` (a string) and optional `args` (a list of strings):